pupilfirst/wd201-scripts/get-started-with-git-and-github/github-how-to/README.md

 # Github: How To

-I'm going to quickly introduce Github, and how to use the `git` command line application to submit work in this course.
+In this video, I'm going to quickly introduce Github, and how to use the `git` command line application to submit work in this course.
 You're going to be doing this quite a bit, so let's start off this course by getting comfortable with git.

 First of all, you should install git on your system if you haven't done that already.
 On Ubuntu Linux, you'll simply need to type in the command `sudo apt-get install git`, and that'll take care of installation.